blizzardengle/team-3-cit-261/SANDBOX/brandon-webb/personal/DOM/README.md

-#JavaScript Objects June 7, 2016 - This is how you work with the DOM
+#DOM June 7, 2016 - This is how you work with the DOM